 You can read in the Regulation that safeguards can be in organisational or technical form.
 They should be related to the scope, nature, context, purpose of the processing and also take into account the risk of infringement of the freedoms and rights of the persons who provided the data.

 In the DPA, we find the following guidelines that can be used by the controller in appropriate circumstances:

 - Continuously ensure integrity, confidentiality, availability, resilience of processing systems and services - the level of security should be the same.

 - Data backup.
 Ability to restore the availability of personal data also in the event of a technical or physical incident.

 - Encryption and pseudonymisation - processing personal information so that it cannot be identified and attributed to a person, without access to other information.

 - Conducting regular tests, checking and measuring the effectiveness of organisational or technical measures that ensure secure processing.
 Safeguarding is an ongoing process, constantly undergoing analysis and improvement.

 - Safe measures:

-- recording of processing activities, except for businesses employing fewer than 250 persons
+- recording of processing activities, except for businesses with fewer than 250 employees;

 - computer network security